-To measure the performance of the 5G NR UE while downloading TCP based data in a fading channel environment with variable reference channel under 2 receive antenna conditions for FR1 The duplex mode is TDD.
+To measure the performance of the 5G NR UE while downloading TCP based data in a fading channel environment with variable reference channel under 2 receive antenna conditions for FR1.
+The duplex mode is TDD.

 A.10.1.1.2.3 Test Parameters